Urban Company valuation rises 33 pc within 6 months to USD 2.8 bn in 4th ESOP sale | Business

 ''Further, we have focussed on creating an employee-friendly ESOP programme, with features such as an exercise price of Rs 1, a linear vesting schedule and an unlimited hold period to exercise the ESOPs after an employee leaves the company,'' Urban Company co-founder Raghav Chandra said.

-In the past seven years, Urban Company said that it has issued ESOPs to 940 current and ex-employees.
+In the past seven years, Urban Company said that it has issued ESOPs to 940 current and former employees.

 ''A total of 550 of these 940 individuals have vested ESOPs, and were eligible to participate in this secondary sale programme.
 Employees and ex-employees could sell up to 100 per cent of their vested ESOPs as part of this sale programme,'' the statement said.